western/http-here/README.md

 ## Dependencies

-- `libreoffice` - for doc thumbnails, for doc files online edit
+- CDN `cdn.jsdelivr.net` - Bootstrap and Bootstrap icons
-- `openssl` - encrypt file support
+- `libreoffice` (not mandatory if you not use) - for doc thumbnails, for doc files online edit
-- CDN `cdn.jsdelivr.net` - bootstrap and bootstrap icons
+- `openssl` (not mandatory if you not use) - encrypt file support

 ## API